henrybarreto/SurvivalSharp/README.md

 **Tested Minecraft versions:** 1.8, 1.9, 1.10, 1.11, 1.12, 1.13, 1.14, 1.15, 1.16

-Actually, the plugin are under tests and changes will come in, so suggestion to improvements are so welcome, than feel free to open an issue with yours.
+Actually, the plugin are under tests and changes will come in, so suggestion to improvements are so welcome, then feel free to open an issue with yours.

 *I recommend the server difficult to be set in hard to get the better experience*